Meet the ADA Counselors

 Dr. LaRonda Y. Ashford, Ed.D Northwest College

-Dr. E. J. Sit brings to Houston Community College 22 years of higher education experience in administration and professional areas including Student Services, Workforce Development, Instruction, and Institutional Effectiveness.
+Dr. E. J. Sit brings to Houston Community College many years of higher education experience in administration and professional areas including Student Services, Workforce Development, Instruction, and Institutional Effectiveness.
 She’s worked in both multi- and single-district community colleges, public and private universities, and the Texas Higher Education Coordinating Board.
-As a Licensed Professional Counselor Supervisor since 1990, her experience also includes providing both individual and group counseling in private practice, in addition to serving as a Counselor for Houston Community College for 7 years prior.
-She has also taught various Psychology courses as Adjunct faculty for 13 years.
-Dr. Sit has a Doctorate of Education in Higher Education & Administration from UT-Austin, and MEd in Counseling Psychology from the University of Houston.
+As a Licensed Professional Counselor Supervisor since 1990, her experience also includes providing both individual and group counseling in private practice, in addition to serving as a Counselor for Houston Community College for many years prior to returning.
+She has also taught various Psychology and Education courses as Adjunct faculty for over 16 years.
+Dr. Sit has a Doctorate of Education in Higher Education & Administration from UT-Austin and Masters in Counseling Psychology from the University of Houston.

 Greta Brooks brings more than 20 years of counseling experience to HCC.
 She has previously served as a Special Education Teacher, Adjunct Psychology Instructor, Executive Director and Lead Therapist at an outpatient drug treatment facility, and most recently as a Vocational Rehabilitation Counselor carrying a Transition Caseload with Texas Workforce Commission Division of Vocational Rehabilitation Services (formerly known as DARS) for nine years.
 Greta earned a B.A. in Psychology from Tuskegee University; an M.S. in Counseling & Human Development from Troy University; and an M.Ed. in Rehabilitation Counseling from Auburn University.
 She is a Licensed Professional Counselor in Texas and a Certified Rehabilitation Counselor in all 50 states.
 Her special interests include: Assessment, Substance Abuse, Autism, Career Development, and Mood Disorders.